 The only downside of the system is that it is on the costly side, with single trips £1.60, regardless of distance traveled, and day tickets £4.00.
 There’s also a ticketing app for your mobile phone that allows you to buy tickets electronically and then activate prior to jumping on the bus.
 Other ticket types are available, so check their website for more information.

 One really good way of getting to know a city is by booking a ticket on a ‘Hop On/Hop Off’ bus.
-Edinburgh Bus Tours offer a number of different tours in different parts of the city, with tickets £15pp for adults.
+City Sightseeing Edinburgh is fantastic and adult tickets are only £17pp if you book here.
 The tours operate every single day of the year, they last around an hour, and they depart every 15 minutes.

 It didn’t matter who we spoke to, every local agreed that driving around Edinburgh is a pain in the posterior.
 Considering that the roads evolved from alleyways and streets designed for horses and you can understand why!